Christopher2K/weakassdev/README.md

 0. `./init.sh`
 1. `yarn install`
-2. Set `127.0.0.1 api.weakassdev.local` and `127.0.0.1 weakassdev.local` in your `/etc/hosts` file
+2. Set `127.0.0.1 api.weakassdev.test` and `127.0.0.1 weakassdev.test` in your `/etc/hosts` file
-3. `cp .env.example .env` - Generate a secret key if you want
+3. `cp .env.example .env`
+4. Generate a secret key using `yarn api ace generate:key` and put the key in your `.env` file
-4. `yarn web prepare`
+5. `yarn web prepare`
+6. `yarn api prepare`
-5. `yarn c:up` should start the whole stuff
+7. `yarn c:up` should start the whole stuff
-6. Website should be accessible at [https://weakassdev.local](https://weaskassdev.local)
+8. Website should be accessible at [https://weakassdev.test](https://weaskassdev.test)